 I'd just posted my latest hub on Corrupt Government and Animal Abuse and the wire just sent in a new case involving a police officer and animal cruelty.

-Two emanciated dogs, one dead, were found November 3, 2010 in an Elmwood City, Pennsylvannia home belonging to a White City police officer.
+Two emaciated dogs, one dead, were found November 3, 2010, in an Elmwood City, Pennsylvania home belonging to a White City police officer.
 Eric John Squicquero, an officer with the White Township police was charged with animal cruelty.
 He had left the dogs alone and a family member found them and called the police.
-The woman, who asked to remained anonymous, thought the animals were being cared for.
+The woman, who asked to remain anonymous, thought the animals were being cared for.

 Squicquero told Channel 11 news the dogs belong to his wife, whom he is going through a divorce, and she had a key to let herself in and care for the dogs.
 He also told Animal Control officers he had no time for the dogs and "didn't care what happened to them."
 Officer Bob Karenbauer with Animal Control told Channel 11 Squicquero never claimed the abuse was intentional.

 Squicquero was charged with misdemeanor animal abuse.
 He is scheduled to go before Judge Jerry G. Cartwright on Tuesday, November 30th at 9:30 a.m. for a preliminary hearing.

 For those of you who would like to drop a line or a phone call to Judge Cartwright, here's the information.

 607 Lawrence Avenue